bryan-wu/ZombieBattleUnity/README.md

 ![alt text](https://github.com/bryan-wu/ZombieBattleUnity/blob/new_map/updatedsample.PNG "In-game capture")

 1. List precise instructions to build and execute your system.
 Be sure to tell us about necessary libraries, and about any operating system or other restrictions.
+* Download the zip file.
+Open the executable and make sure to check the Windowed option so that you can close the game window.
 2. Include any necessary details about where to store data files too.
 3. Also include any other special information we need to know in order to test your system properly (a list of known bugs, for example).
 **list of bugs**